triciasawyer/Reading-notes-301/class-12.md

 200: “Everything is OK.”
 This is the code that is delivered when a web page or resource acts exactly the way it's expected to.
 201: “Created.”
 The server has fulfilled the browser's request, and as a result, has created a new resource.

 ## Things I want to know more about

+I want to know more about the errors and be able to know off the top of my head.
+I also want to be able to understand the PUT and PATCH.